 The rear of the computer houses the I/O ports, modem phone line jack, sound output and power port.
 The Macintosh Portable features an external SCSI connector (perfect for SCSI CD-ROMs and Zip Drives), as well as a connector for an external floppy disk drive.
 There is one port that suspisiously appears to be a VGA port for an external monitor but, in true Apple fashion, is actually a proprietary external display connector that is not compatible with VGA.

 On the left side of the portable we have two buttons used to restart the computer should the computer become non-responsive.
 Pressing these two buttons simultaneously will trigger a hard reboot of the computer.
 This is the first Macintosh I have owned and during daily use, I have not needed to use the buttons often; however, when setting up the computer with all the software that I was trying to install, I did have to reset the computer when certain programs caused the system to lock up.
 There is a third switch to the right of the two buttons is used to lock the reset buttons, preventing them from accidentally being pushed.

-Before installing any software on the Macintosh Portable, I would highly recommend using the official introductory disk to really get a feel of Macintosh Portable’s user experience.
-Full of beautiful animation, the guide covers basics such as how to use the mouse, to more complex features such as how to manage files and how to use the control panel.
+Before getting into Mac OS 6-7.5.5 and installing any software on the Macintosh Portable, I would highly recommend using the official introductory disk to really get a feel of Macintosh Portable’s user experience.
+Full of beautiful HyperCard-esque animation, the guide covers basics such as how to use the mouse and more complex features such as managing files and using the control panel.
 This program can only be run if the Macintosh Portable is booted from the floppy drive.
 Images of the disk are available here.